Welcome to the American Legion Auxiliary Department of Louisiana

 Department of Louisiana

-Ethel holds American Legion Auxiliary membership through her husban, retired USAF Veteran Gerald Theriot.
-Gerald serves as the department chaplain for the American Legion for the state of Louisiana.
-Ethel and Gerald have been married for 46 years.
+Ethel holds American Legion Auxiliary membership through her husband, retired USAF veteran Gerald Theriot.
+Gerald currently serves as the Louisiana Department Chaplain and previously served as the National Chaplain in 2011-2012 for the American Legion.
+They have been married for forty-six years.
+Ethel retired from KMart after twenty years of service.

 Ethel has served the American Legion Auxiliary in several capacities: